particuleio/website/content/blog/concourse-multibranch.en.md

 ### Introduction

 I like Concourse, it is, IMO, one of the best CI tool I had the opportunity to work with.
 The worker system can easily scale, nothing is stored _directly_ in Concourse and the yaml syntax used to describe the pipelines is exactly what we can expect in 2018.
-Nevertheless, [one of the main concerns the Concourse community has is the absence of git branch managment](https://github.com/concourse/concourse/issues/1172).
+Nevertheless, [one of the main concerns the Concourse community has is the absence of git branch management](https://github.com/concourse/concourse/issues/1172).
 When you declare a git resource, you have to specify the branch you want to checkout.
 If I create a new feature branch, I have to create a new pipeline for my branch...
-It's time consumming, it will not scale and you increase the likelyhood of not having that kind of permission...
+It's time consumming, it will not scale and you increase the likelihood of not having that kind of permission...
 Who said automation ?

 Don't worry though : if Concourse doesn't handle it natively, it allows us to create any custom resource.
 And that gives us all we need !